swarajd/code-analysis-guide/chapter1/integers-and-operators/integers.md

 > "two's complement"

-The description also mentioned "two's complement," and that baiscally indicates another method of calculating a negative number.
+The description also mentioned "two's complement," and that basically indicates another method of calculating a negative number.
 If lets say we have 109, which has the binary representation of `01101101`, then in order to get the negative represntation, we can flip all the bits, to get `10010010`, and then add 1 to this number, making the final representation `10010011`.

 ### Exercises: